 '''

 <array var def>

-:= VAR <array var name> ARRAY <tuple type spec>
+::= VAR <array var name> ARRAY <tuple type spec>

 '''

 Let A be a Tutorial D array variable; then the value of A at any given time is a one-dimensional array containing zero or more tuples all of the same type.
 Let the values of A at times t1 and t2 be a1 and a2, respectively.
-Then a1 and a2 need not necessarily contain the same number of tuples, and A's upper bound thus varies with time (the lower bound, by contrast, is always zero).
-Note that the only way A can acquire a new value is by means of a <relation get> (see below); in practice, of course, additional mechanisms will be desirable, but no such mechanisms are specified here.
+Then a1 and a2 need not necessarily contain the same number of tuples, and A's upper bound thus varies with time (the lower bound, by contrast, is always zero).17 Note that the only way A can acquire a new value is by means of a <relation get> (see below); in practice, of course, additional mechanisms will be desirable, but no such mechanisms are specified here.

-'''
+16 By contrast, in accordance with RM Proscription 7 (see Chapter 1 of the present book), Tutorial D supports nothing comparable to SQL's tuple at a time update operators-i.e., UPDATE or DELETE "WHERE CURRENT OF cursor"-at all.

+17 Chapter 7 of the Manifesto book includes a coding example in which the lower bound is assumed to be one.

-<relation get>
+''' <relation get>

 ::= LOAD <array target> FROM <relation exp>

 ORDER ( <order item commalist> )

 <array target>

 ::= <array var ref>

-::= <array var ref>
+<array var ref>

-::= <array var name>
+::= <array var name> '''

-'''